Tornadoes of 1991: May

 There were 335 tornadoes confirmed in the US in May.

 May 10

-Three tornadoes formed in Lazbuddie, Texas.
+At least five tornadoes formed in Lazbuddie, Texas.

 May 15

 An outbreak of five tornadoes struck Western and Northwestern Oklahoma.
 The strongest was an 800–900 yard wide F3 tornado that tracked 11.5 miles near Laverne, injuring three people.
 The same cell also dropped hail up to the size of grapefruits.

 June

 There were 216 tornadoes confirmed in the US in June.

 June 14

 An F0 tornadic waterspout (starts as a tornado) reported near Lake Okeechobee, Florida created a surreal nighttime sight of a tornado and lightning while only doing minor damage.
 A famous photo of the event, which includes a mixture of brown and black color of the tornado accompanied with a lightning strike, was taken by Fred Smith, who was photographing the tornado from his backyard.

 July

 There were 64 tornadoes confirmed in the US in July, including one in Cass County, Minnesota, on July 5, 1991.
 This particular tornado started as a waterspout, came ashore and destroyed a dock, uprooted trees and overturned a boat.
 This tornado was also featured on some tornado-themed documentaries.